csinchok/chipy-fcc-presentation/PITCHME.md

 ## Tagging

-- Grouping by "form letter" |
+- Grouping by "source" |

 - Was there a full physical address? |